- - - - - - -

 Step 2: Electronics

-- Connect the yellow (signal) wires for the push and rotation servo to pin 6 and 9, respectively.
+1. Connect the yellow (signal) wires from the push and rotation servos to pin 6 and 9, respectively.

-- Connect the positive and negative wires to the 5v power source and ground.
-Sometimes the servos had jitters, so I think capacitors could have smoothed out the signals.
+2. Connect the positive and negative wires to the 5v power source and ground.
+Sometimes the servos had jitters, so I think a few capacitors could have smoothed out the current.